YousefM0hamed/sourcemap-hunter/README.md

 - [v1.3.3] Updated JSON report structure for more useful information.
 - [v1.4] A "Search all sourcemaps" button that runs a single plain-text/regex code search across every discovered source map at once.
 - [v1.5] Updated to show search results in a compact way
+- [v1.6] A new button to download all sourcemaps at once
 ---

 ## How detection works